agraef/midizap/README.md

 # See Also

-midizap is based on a [fork][agraef/ShuttlePRO] of Eric Messick's [ShuttlePRO program][nanosyzygy/ShuttlePRO], which provides pretty much the same functionality for the Contour Design Shuttle devices.
+midizap is based on a [fork][agraef/ShuttlePRO] of Eric Messick's [ShuttlePRO program][nanosyzygy/ShuttlePRO], which provides similar functionality for the Contour Design Shuttle devices.

 Spencer Jackson's [osc2midi][] utility makes for a great companion to midizap if you also need to convert between MIDI and [Open Sound Control][OSC].